OICR/softeng-blog/_posts/jared_baker/2017-10-20-Day-1-Collaboratory.md

 <a id="7"></a>
 ## Step 7: Install icgc-storage-client
 The ICGC storage client is an application that allows you to download ICGC data from Collaboratory's protected object storage.
-Its available as a stand alone client or docker container.
+It's available as a stand alone client or docker container.
 [More detailed instructions here](http://docs.icgc.org/cloud/guide/#installation)

 First, install the prerequisite java packages on your instance